of Aid Stations

 20% Road/ 80% Trail

-Entries for 2021 open 1000 on Saturday 29th August 2020.
-There will be 320 places for the event on open registration and places are available on a first come, first served basis.
-An additional 40 places exist for 2020 volunteers.
+Entries for 2022 open 1000 on Saturday 17th July 2021.
+All of the places for the event are available on a first come, first served basis, aside from an additional 40 that exist for 2021 volunteers.
 All entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 Entry fee is £95.